hartley0426/ShadowStocks/README.md

 + **Marketplace:**
 `The marketplace is linked to your account and synced with the guild, providing moderators with the ability to add exclusive items for purchase (e.g., Office Keys, VIP items, etc.).`

+# Player Guide

+This guide provides players with the essential knowledge to understand game mechanics.
+Start by familiarizing yourself with the game’s objectives, controls, and core rules to build a strong foundation.
+With practice and persistence, you’ll develop the skills needed to excel and fully enjoy the experience.

+## Earning Money

+### Work
+You can work part-time jobs using the `/work` command.
+The payout is based is on your difficulty and a random chance.
+This is not the mostly efficent or steady way to make money, but it still works.

+### Crime
+You can commit robberies and other crime using the `/crime` command.
+The fail and payout is based on your difficulty.
+If you get lucky and get a natural 100 on the success-percentage, you can get a heist which can pay up to 150% of your current balance.

+### Rob
+You can rob other players for their money using the `/rob` command.
+Using both players difficulties, you get a portion of their money.

+### Beg
+You can get a small amount of money using the `/beg` command.
+This is one of the most inefficent ways to make money.

+### Gambling
+You can make money through an assortment of gambling commands including `/blackjack`, `/roulette`, `/slots`, `/coinflip`.

+### Full Time Jobs
+You can make an acceptable amount of money using the full time jobs mechanic.
+After getting a job through the `/apply` command, you can get paid hourly *(every minute)* and you can collect using `/collect`.

+### Realestate
+You can earn a good amount of money buy owning realestate and collecting rent using `/getrealestate` and then `collectrealestate`

+### Businesses
+You can also buy businesses using `/buybusinesses` and then collecting the businesses using `/collectbusinesses`

+## Spending Money

+### Store
+Using the `/store` feature you can buy items for your profile.
+You can view your inventory using `/inventory`

+### Property
+You can buy property using `/buyproperty` and view all of them using `/properties`

 # Development Documentation